Jonathan2251/lbd/source/ctrlflow.rst

    :local:
    :depth: 4

-This chapter illustrates the corresponding IR for control flow statements, such as **“if else”**, **“while”** and **“for”** loop statements in C, and how to translate these control flow statements of llvm IR into Cpu0 instructions in section I. In `section Remove useless JMP`_, an optimization pass of control flow for backend is introduced.
+This chapter illustrates the corresponding IR for control flow statements, such as **“if-else”**, **“while”**, and **“for”** loop statements in C. It also explains how to translate these LLVM IR control flow statements into Cpu0 instructions in *Section I*.

-It's a simple tutorial program to let readers know how to add a backend optimization pass and program it.
+In `section Remove useless JMP`_, a control flow optimization pass for the backend is introduced.
+It serves as a simple tutorial program to help readers understand how to add and implement a backend optimization pass.

-`section Conditional instruction`_, includes the Conditional Instructions Handling since clang will generate specific IRs, select and select_cc, to support the backend optimiation in control flow statement.
+`section Conditional instruction`_ includes handling for conditional instructions, since Clang generates specific IR instructions, `select` and `select_cc`, to support control flow optimizations in the backend.

 Pipeline architecture
 ---------------------

-The following figures are from book "Computer Architecture A Quantitative Approach Fourth Edition".
+The following figures are from the book *Computer Architecture: A Quantitative Approach, Fourth Edition*.

 .. _ctrl_pipeline:
 .. figure:: ../Fig/ctrlflow/5_stage_pipeline.png